 Go, Just Go To Canalside.

 If anybody’s ever silly enough to suggest there’s nothing going on in Buffalo – just take them to Canalside.
 One of the most rejuvenating elements of Buffalo’s downtown resurgence has been the development and success of Canalside.
 Their calendar of events is full – literally full – of fun things to do every day.
-Here’s a look at just some of what people can enjoy at Canalside this October.
+Check it out here!

 If you’ve never been or you’ve visited Canalside a dozen times, get back there this fall for one of these exciting events.